Meet Our Team. Our Most Valuable Asset.

 “Providing service to people who have experienced loss is more of a ministry to me than work.
 I was raised in the funeral business by my Father, Arvin Harrell, and have served families in the Austin area for the past 23 years.
 I enjoy developing long-lasting relationships with people in the community where I live and serve.
 I find reward in getting to help friends through difficult times.”

 Jason is a life-long resident of Austin graduating from Travis High School in 1990.
 He attended San Antonio College and graduated in 1994 with a degree in Mortuary Science.
-Jason is a member of the National Funeral Directors Association (NFDA); Texas Funeral Directors Association (TFDA); International Cemetery, Cremation and Funeral Association (ICCFA); and Austin Oaks Church (AOC).
-Since entering the Funeral Industry, Jason has been active in TFDA by aiding on the Disaster Team, assisting the Legislative Committee.
+In 2008, he completed the Crematory Operator Certification.
+Jason is a member of the National Funeral Directors Association (NFDA); Texas Funeral Directors Association (TFDA); International Cemetery, Cremation and Funeral Association (ICCFA); Selected Independent Funeral Homes; and Christian Life Church.
+Since entering the Funeral Industry, Jason has been active in TFDA by aiding on the Disaster Team, and currently chairing the Legislative Committee.
 He was awarded Funeral Director of the Year by South Central Texas Funeral Directors Association in 2018.
-He currently serves on their Board of Directors, fulfilling the Vice President position in June 2019.
-He regularly serves on the Men’s Leadership Team at AOC and is an Assistant Scout Master for Boy Scouts of America (BSA), Troop 448, mentoring young men striving to achieve their Eagle Scout rank.
+He currently serves on their Board of Directors, fulfilling the President position.
+He also is serving on the Board of Trustees for St. David’s South Austin Medical Center.
+He serves as an Assistant Scout Master for Boy Scouts of America (BSA), Troop 448, mentoring young men striving to achieve their Eagle Scout rank.
 He is a third generation Eagle Scout, and his son, Caleb, recently joined the ranks as an Eagle Scout and his son, Zac, is on track to complete his Eagle Scout next year.

 Jason resides in South Austin with his wife Christy and their two sons Caleb and Zac.
 In his time outside of the office, Jason is an avid hunter and enjoys golfing, fishing, camping, and traveling.